 Once your underfloor heating is in place it is a massive upheaval to change or adapt the system so it needs to be really well thought out and designed.
 It will take major work to remove if you aren’t happy with the system once it is installed.

-Hot water systems are expensive to install initially and underfloor heating will be quite costly if you install it as an additional luxury to your current heating system.
+Hot water systems are expensive to install initially.
+In addition, underfloor heating will be quite costly if you install it as an additional luxury to your current heating system.
 Running it alongside your main heating system will prove costly on your energy bills.

-Underfloor heating is becoming more popular and despite the drawbacks, it is easy to see why with an ever growing need for more space in the home and people trying to be more energy efficient.
-To be an efficient system it will work best for properties that are well insulated to enable the rooms to preserve the heat that is created.
+Underfloor heating is becoming more popular and despite the drawbacks, it is easy to see why with an ever growing need for more space in the home and people trying to be more energy aware.
+To be a truly efficient system, it will work best for properties that are already well insulated to enable the rooms to preserve the heat that is created.
 It is also worth considering for extensions or when creating an en suite space as it is easily installed when constructing a new room or building.
 Which type of underfloor heating you opt for is very dependent on your individual home or the type of property in which you wish to install it.

-Here at Bella Bathrooms we have a range of underfloor heating systems that will be a valuable addition to your home but more specifically will add a touch of luxury to your bathroom.
-Our underfloor heating systems are supplied with 25 year guarantees that assure you that these are top quality systems for your home.
+Here at Bella Bathrooms we have a range of underfloor heating systems that will be a valuable addition to your home, but more specifically will add a touch of luxury to your bathroom.
+Our underfloor heating systems are supplied with a 25 year guarantee which assures you that these are top quality systems for your home.